cc4lifee/angular-testing-course/Testing.md

 - **Hooks:** `beforeEach`, `afterEach`, `beforeAll`, and `afterAll` are methods that allow you to run code before or after tests.
 - **Spies:** Jasmine also has a feature called "spies" that allows you to spy on and mock the behavior of functions.

-This summary should provide you with a good foundation for implementing unit tests with Jasmine in your Angular 18 project.
-If you have any additional questions or need more details on a specific aspect, I’ll be happy to help.

 ---

-Sure, here are some examples of unit tests in Jasmine that focus on Angular services making HTTP requests.

 ### Example: Testing a Service that Makes HTTP Requests